QinJingLab/GRNIToolS/README.md

-# GRNIToolS: A Benchmark Toolkit for Gene Regulatory Network Inference
+# GRNIToolS: Gene Regulatory Network Tools Selector

 **GRNIToolS** provides an efficient and reproducible evaluation pipeline for Gene Regulatory Network (GRN) inference.
 By integrating a wide array of inference methods into a suite of user-friendly tools, it accommodates different algorithm categories and platform requirements through three specialized modules.